storj/docs/code/persistentstorage/Databases.md

 ## Satellites

 Satellites store the most data of all the components.
 Satellites have three databases behind one interface.
 The interface is called the master DB.
 The master database specifies which databases are needed, it doesn't specify how they are implemented.
-So, different satellites can end up with different backends.
+This means different satellites can end up with different backends.

 Satellites have three databases:
 1. Satellite.DB.